Access of Healthcare to the Last Mile

-- To expand into new program areas and share best practices horned over many years of managing transport in harsh environments, through partnering with Ministries of Health, Bilateral Institutions and other Health focused organization to ensure access to vital health services in remote, and often underserved, communities in sub Saharan Africa utilising over 30 years of experience.
+- Expand and share best practices horned from over many years of managing transport in Africa and other harsh environments, through partnering with Ministries of Health, Bilateral Institutions, and other Health focused organization to ensure access to vital health services in remote, and often underserved, communities in sub-Saharan Africa utilising over 30 years of experience.

 - Encourage African governments to include in their fiscus enough funding for maintenance of vehicles (motor-vehicles and motorcycles), sustainable, value for money and transparent equipment maintenance system